 Drugs that limit how much stomach acid you produce

 Advanced age can also make you more likely to get it.

 Blood work.
-Your health provider may test your blood for viruses that can cause infectious esophagitis, such as herpes simplex virus.
+Your health care provider may test your blood for viruses that can cause infectious esophagitis, such as herpes simplex virus.

 If you have a healthy immune system, your infection may clear on its own without treatment.
 How infectious esophagitis is treated often depends on the cause:

-Viral esophagitis may be treated with antiviral drugs such as acyclovir.
+Viral esophagitis may be treated with antiviral drugs, such as acyclovir.

 Bacterial esophagitis may be treated with broad-spectrum antibiotics.
 These are drugs that work against many types of bacteria.

 Complications are unusual unless you have a condition or disease that weakens your immune system.
 Complications may include:

 Infection that spreads to other parts of your body